D-Roberts/icd-gen/README.md

     *-1.
 Mke the Enerdit work: priority 1.
         - WIP
         - Comet panels for Enerdit will be here https://www.comet.com/ai-daor/enerdit/view/new/panels

         - Dev step-by-step:

-            - 2. Dev new loss / dgen setup to enable learning.
+            - 2. Dev new loss / dgen / model setup to enable learning.

-                - WIP [not there yet]
+                - WIP
                 - Also these noise schedules depend a lot on input distrib and dim reconsider t pattern to learn and what makes it in-context

-                - issue with the right supervision and context treatment; architecture works fine on simple denoise with MSE.

-                - there might be an issue with the fused context - model learns to cancel each other out - reconceive context input after double check weights and grads on all layers.
-DyT is telling me something I think.

-                - now: make the simple synthetic task work.
-                    - save dataset to disk.
-Need to simplify as much as possible to debug the supervision signal.

-                    - there is some learning now on the space head; not yet on the time head
+                - both heads learn on simplest task now with larger capacity and the new archi; slow now - need to get onto the gpu, mps not cutting it anymore.

-    *0. Code for models on the new patch structure datagen (priority 2)
+    *0. Lens 1.
+Setting2. seCode for models on the new patch structure datagen (priority 2)

         *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim